 A head start for minority-owned sellers of recreational marijuana will no longer be fought in court by the Revolutionary Clinics medical marijuana dispensary, according to a Thursday press release from the company.

 “Although we maintain our position that the moratorium in Cambridge conflicts with state law, we ultimately recognize that this legal conflict needs to end,” the company said.
 “We have decided to drop the lawsuit.”

 The City Council enacted a law Sept.
 25, 2019, giving a two-year head start to “Economic Empowerment” applicants in the recreational marijuana market, which meant registered medical dispensaries such as Revolutionary Clinics had to wait until Sept.
 23, 2021, to get into the game.
-Revolutionary Clinics, with dispensaries in the Cambridge Highlands near Alewife and in Central Square, took Cambridge to court quickly to get the moratorium reversed, but was frustrated after some initial success when an appeals court judge found that the moratorium didn’t conflict with state law.
+Revolutionary Clinics, with dispensaries in the Cambridge Highlands near Alewife and in Central Square, took Cambridge to court in October 2019 to get the moratorium reversed, but was frustrated after some initial success when an appeals court judge found that the moratorium didn’t conflict with state law.
 The company, known as Rev, also has a location on Broadway in Somerville.

 With planning delays and the coronavirus pandemic slowing processes to a crawl – and with no cannabis business having signed a host community agreement – no recreational pot is for sale in Cambridge yet, with less than eight months left in the original head start.

 The moratorium was meant largely to compensate people of color who suffered disproportionately in the decadeslong “war on drugs” led by law enforcement.

 At least one city councillor has expressed interest in extending the moratorium, which might test Revolutionary Clinics’ resolve to drop its court case and focus on neighborliness.